tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 - Temporary branches are named `staging-sync/<staging-name>-<base-branch>-<timestamp>`,
   so the staging directory name (not its path) is what shows up on the remote.
+- `clone` creates the temporary branch only long enough to populate the staging checkout, then removes it from the remote immediately.
 - `sync-back` always publishes the staging work by pushing to that temporary branch and then removes it remotely with `git push origin :refs/heads/<temp>` in a `finally` block, even if the fast-forward or push fails.